mehtasunny/20220821-SunnyMehta-NYCSchools/README.md

 ## App uses following
 - DI using Hilt
 - Jetpack Compose
-- MVVM and architecture with of separation of concerns!
+- MVVM and architecture with of separation of concerns